What are checkpoints?

 What gets rolled back

-3. Database contents: Connected databases are restored to their state at checkpoint creation
+- Database contents (optional): Connected databases are restored to their state at checkpoint creation when you select “Restore databases” under “Additional rollback options”

 When you use the rollback feature, you restore the Replit App to a previous state.
-This removes all changes made after that point, including code edits and database changes.
+This removes all changes made after that point, including code edits.
+Database changes are also reverted if you choose to restore databases.

 Alternative rollback options